Third Militarism: Government works and policies

 Benavides embarked on several measures to reduce the impact of the Great Depression on workers and to reduce the appeal of APRA to labor forces as well as demonstrate the role workers could play in the industrialization of Peru.

 Worker districts were assigned in Lima in order to address the poor living conditions of workers.
 Four were built, though they only managed to house a small population of workers.
 State-run eateries were also established to attack the problem of worker malnutrition.
 Benavides also supervised the passing of the a social security law for workers, which provided medical insurance and old-age pension for workers.

-However, those not working in government classified "industrial zones" did not receive the benefit, and many who made a good income were not covered, nor were taxed to finance the programme.
-The government also was unable to mobilize enough facilities to cater for those insured at first.
+Exempt from the these benefits were those not working in government classified "industrial zones" and many who made a good income; though the latter was not taxed for the programme either.
+At first, the government also was unable to mobilize enough facilities to cater for those insured.
 By 1939, 200 000 workers were enrolled into the programme.

-The government made 3 new ministries; the Ministry of Public Health, the Ministry of Labour, and the Ministry of Social Foresight to supervise their respective aspects of the nation.
-Between 1933–1939, 900 schools were built, with an increase of 50% in the number of students attending secondary school.
+The government also made 3 new ministries; the Ministry of Public Health, the Ministry of Labour, and the Ministry of Social Foresight to supervise their respective aspects of the nation.
+Between 1933 and 1939, 900 schools were built, with an increase of 50% in the number of students attending secondary school.